School Science Lessons

 This may be attributed to heat stress damage during grain filling, which was also believed to be responsible for the high screenings.

-For heat damage due to drying at temperatures above 600oC, the flour produced from this grain is of poor baking quality and baked products are often unsaleable.
+* Heat damage due to drying at temperatures above 600 oC, the flour produced from this grain is of poor baking quality and baked products are often unsaleable.

 In Australia, winter wheat is usually sown in late March or early April.

-19.1.10 Dipsticks to test the vitamin C, ascorbic acid, content of food
+19.1.10 Dipsticks to test the ascorbic acid, content of food

 1. Use dipsticks to measure vitamin C content in fruit juices.